lingli1996/lingli1996.github.io/_pages/about.md

 Hi there!
 This is Ling Li.
 I currently serve as a research assistant at Hong Kong University of Science and Technology (Guangzhou).
 I am fortunately supervised by Professor [Wei Zeng](https://zeng-wei.com/) at [HKUST-CIVAL](https://hkust-cival.com).
 My primary research interests lie in the exploration and development of Generative AI.

-Prior to joining HKUST-CIVAL group, I gained impressive industry experience through full-time and internship roles at Tencent, Baidu and start-up.
+Prior to joining HKUST-CIVAL group, I gained impressive industry experience through full-time and internship roles at Tencent, Baidu, and start-up.
 My academic background includes a Master of Engineering degree, specialized in Software Engineering, from Xi'an Jiaotong University, and a Bachelor of Science degree, with a concentration in Information Management and Systems, from Anhui University.

 If you are interested in my research, please feel free to contact me!